metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Packers were successful throwing the ball against the Patriots early zone coverage, but ever since New England switched to man coverage, the ground game has taken over.

+Aaron Rodgers missing on some receivers who've had a step on their man defender.
+Not good.

 ***

 ## Cardinals @ Panthers